 - In December 2016, the City Council passed an ordinance adopting Vision Zero amendments into the city's Comprehensive Plan.

-- In June 2020, the City Council passed a resolution approving the Safe Systems approach and strategies to move Bellevue towards Vision Zero.
+- In June 2020, the City Council passed a resolution approving the Safe System approach and strategies to move Bellevue towards Vision Zero.

 - In December 2020, the Vision Zero Steering Team sent the Vision Zero Strategic Plan to the City Manager for approval.

-- Also in December 2020, the City Council approved a Vision Zero program for funding in the 2021-2027 capital budget.
+- In December 2020, the City Council approved a Vision Zero program for funding in the 2021-2027 capital budget.

 Vision Zero originated in Sweden in the 1990s, and its principles have since been adopted by numerous countries worldwide and cities nationwide.
 The movement is founded on the belief that deaths and serious injuries on city streets are unacceptable and preventable.
 In 2020, more than 38,600 people were killed in crashes on roadways in the United States, according to the National Highway Traffic Safety Administration, so the potential for saving lives is great.

-The City of Bellevue is committed to tracking progress toward its Vision Zero goals related to all eight elements of the Safe Systems approach.
+The city is committed to tracking progress toward its Vision Zero goals related to all eight elements of the Safe System approach.
 For example, Bellevue has developed a collision dashboard that allows for interactive searching of fatal and serious injury collisions on Bellevue streets over a 10-year period.
 For information about progress on other efforts, visit the Progress Reporting page.